 To date, revenue recognized under our collaborative arrangements has been primarily generated from our collaboration arrangement with BMS.
 The terms of the arrangement with respect to ide-cel contain multiple promised goods or services, which include at inception: (i) research and development services, (ii) a license to ide-cel, and (iii) manufacture of vectors and associated payload for incorporation into ide-cel under the license.
 As of September 2017, the collaboration also included the following promised goods or services with respect to bb21217: (i) research and development services, (ii) a license to bb21217, and (iii) manufacture of vectors and associated payload for incorporation into bb21217 under the license.
-In March 2018, we entered into an agreement with BMS to co-develop and co-promote ide-cel in which both parties will share equally in U.S. costs and profits.
-Revenue from our collaborative arrangements is recognized as the performance obligations are satisfied.
+We entered into an agreement with BMS to co-develop and co-promote ide-cel in March 2018, which was subsequently amended in May 2020, in which both parties will share equally in U.S. costs and profits.
+Revenue from our collaborative arrangements is recognized as the underlying performance obligations are satisfied.